 If you like what you see and wish to save the changes, go back to your open CSS Editor window and click the Save Stylesheet button.

-The CSS Revisions module shows any backup copies of your custom CSS.
+The CSS Revisions module shows prior versions of your custom CSS.
 Each time you click Save Stylesheet a revision is saved.
-Jetpack will store the last 25 revisions for each post on your blog.
+Jetpack will store the last 25 CSS revisions made to any theme on your blog.
 The CSS revisions allow you to look back at the recent changes and revert to an earlier version if you need to.

 To restore a previous version of your custom CSS, click Restore for that date and the custom CSS is reverted back.